Romchik38/CheckoutShippingComment/readme.md

 ## Description

-The module adds a comment to shipping address via extension attribute.
+Magento 2 module adds a comment to checkout shipping address form.

-Features:
+## Features

 - a comment field is displayed on the shipping step for guests and customers ( with new address )
 - show comment in admin ( Sales => Orders => click View on any Order => check Shipping Address )